-Chuck Wendig has another FFFC; this time to write a story with three sentences.
-I’m probably going to hell for this one.
+Flash fic challenge: a story with three sentences.
+(I’m probably going to hell for this one.)

 Monkey’s brains are filled with cotton wool, the stuff that comes from yarn stores, though he once told Teddy that it came from the bra of a flat-chested stripper from Vegas, and that’s why he thinks the thoughts he does, and he’s made from socks worn by a lumberjack, too, so he could kick anybody’s ass, even the boy who sneaks out the window late, late, late at night.